Bastrop County Complex Fire: Setting and environmental conditions

 Amid the exceptional drought in early September 2011, Tropical Storm Lee developed in the Gulf of Mexico and produced northeasterly winds across much of East Texas beginning on September 3; the storm itself was centered over the gulf south of the central Louisiana coast.
 These winds were further accelerated by the presence of high air pressure over Texas.
-Temperatures ahead of a cold front concurrently moving east of the Rocky Mountains rose above 100 F the day before the fire ignited and on the day of ignition, resulting in relative humidity values falling below 20 percent in the vicinity of Bastrop.
+Temperatures ahead of a cold front concurrently moving east of the Rocky Mountains rose above 100 F the day before the fire ignited and on the day of ignition, resulting in relative humidity values falling below 20% in the vicinity of Bastrop.
 Rainfall associated with the tropical storm did not expand west of Interstate 45, allowing the dry conditions in the Bastrop area to persist.
-Winds decreased over the night of September 3 and into the morning of September 4, but the approach of the cold front into the Bastrop area resulted in the acceleration of winds oncemore.
+Winds decreased over the night of September 3 and into the morning of September 4, but the approach of the cold front into the Bastrop area resulted in the acceleration of winds once more.
 Around the time of the Bastrop County Complex's initiation on September 4, the distant tropical storm was generating sustained winds of 12–14 mph and wind gusts of 25–31 mph in the Bastrop area.
-The high temperature on September 4 was 101 F, and the relative humidity bottomed out at 20 percent.
+The high temperature on September 4 was 101 F, and the relative humidity bottomed out at 20%.
 This combination of conditions led the Storm Prediction Center to forecast critical fire weather conditions over southern and central Texas for September 4.
 Throughout Texas, local fire departments responded to 227 fires on September 4, 57 of which were new fires.
-The likelihood of a wildfire igniting given the prevailing weather conditions was around 90 percent.
+The likelihood of a wildfire igniting given the prevailing weather conditions was around 90%.